aptos-labs/create-aptos-dapp/templates/token-staking-dapp-template/README.md

-# Create Aptos Dapp Stake Pool Template
+# Create Aptos Dapp Token Staking Template

 ## Overview

-- The stake pool template lets contract deployer choose an arbitrary fungible asset as the staked asset, and an arbitrary fungible asset as the reward asset.
+- The token staking dapp template lets contract deployer choose an arbitrary fungible asset as the staked asset and the reward asset.
 - The reward creator set in config can create reward schedules with a reward per second (RPS) rate and a duration in seconds.
   - Note: in current implementation, only 1 reward schedule is allowed.
 If you want to create multiple reward schedules, you need to deploy multiple stake pools.
 - Users can stake their assets in the pool and claim rewards based on the reward schedule.